Five resettlement communities in North West Delhi - Bawana, Jahangirpuri, Sultanpuri, Kirari Suleman Nagar and Holambi villages.

 Strengthen the implementation of policies and laws that support the prevention of risk behaviours among young people.

-We trained adolescents to become Peer Educators, who engaged and informed their peers on health issues.
+We trained young people to become Peer Educators, who engaged and informed their peers on health issues.
 We also provided refresher training.

-We supported the development of Health Information Centres (HICs), which could effectively deliver a range of activities to engage adolescents on key health issues.
+We supported the development of Health Information Centres (HICs), which could effectively deliver a range of activities to engage young people on key health issues.

-We arranged themed camps and fairs addressing specific adolescent health issues, and trained teachers and health providers in sexual and reproductive health clinics in how to offer ‘adolescent-friendly’ services.
+We arranged themed camps and fairs addressing specific adolescent health issues, and trained teachers and health providers in sexual and reproductive health clinics in how to offer ‘youth-friendly’ services.

 We gained the support of community groups and stakeholders (legislators, community leaders, police) for adolescent health initiatives to help make the initiatives sustainable.